A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Results

-In the RM maps, we mask regions of low PI and unreliable RM values.
-We derived an average of 0.02~K as the noise in the full-scale PI map from measurments of the noise in the individual channel Stokes $Q$ and $U$ maps.
-Setting a 5$\sigma$ minimum for signal to noise gives a PI threshold of 0.1~K, which we apply to both the PI and RM maps.
-The noise in the DRAO ST-only data is similar and we use the same 0.1~K PI threshold for those maps.
-We also discard points with an uncertainty in the linear fit for the RM calculations of $\sigma_{\text{RM}}>150 \radmsq$ in both the DRAO ST and combined full-scale maps.
-This results in slightly more masking of the maps compared to \cite{Ordog_2017}, in which only a signal to noise criterion was used, and is more consistent with the similar filtering criteria used in \cite{Ordog_2019}.
+In the RM maps, we mask regions of low PI.
+We derived an average of 0.02~K as the noise in the full-scale PI map from measurements of the noise in the individual-channel Stokes $Q$ and $U$ maps.
+Setting a 5$\sigma$ minimum for signal-to-noise ratio (S/N) gives a PI threshold of 0.1~K, which we apply to both the PI and RM maps.
+The noise in the DRAO ST-only data is similar, and we use the same 0.1~K PI threshold for those maps.
+This results in slightly more masking of the maps compared to \cite{Ordog_2017}, in which a lower estimate for the noise in the Stokes $Q$ and $U$ maps was used.

-Although \cite{Ordog_2019} showed it possible to observe large-scale RM patterns with aperture-synthesis-only data by binning in Galactic longitude across the CGPS range, the inclusion of the single-antenna data now allows for spatially coherent structures to be observed in the resulting RM map.
-The largest-scale structures observed in the full-scale RM maps in Figures~\ref{fig:fullmap1}-\ref{fig:fullmap7} correspond to structures seen in the equivalent 35-MHz bandwidth GMIMS-HBN data RM maps.
+Although \cite{Ordog_2019} showed that it was possible to observe large-scale RM patterns with aperture-synthesis-only data by binning in Galactic longitude across the CGPS range, the inclusion of the single-antenna data now allows for spatially coherent structures to be observed in the resulting RM map.
+The largest-scale structures observed in the full-scale RM maps in Figures~\ref{fig:fullmap1}-\ref{fig:fullmap7} correspond to structures seen in the equivalent 35~MHz bandwidth GMIMS-HBN data RM maps.
 This is evident when binning the single-antenna-only and full-scale RMs by longitude, which we discuss in Section~\ref{sec:discussion_polhorizon}.
 However, we see plenty of small-scale structures in the RM maps as well, which are traced by the aperture-synthesis component.
 In some cases, the addition of the single-antenna component to the aperture-synthesis data has a sufficiently large effect to produce changes in the sign of the RM.
 The impact of this is important when interpreting aperture-synthesis or single-antenna RM data alone.
 We explore a few interesting regions in Section~\ref{sec:discussion_uses} in terms of the separate and combined data RMs.

 There are a few regions where artifacts appear in the combined full-scale RM map.
 The instrumental polarization leakage in the Cygnus X region, described in Section~\ref{sec:results_PImaps}, leads to patchy, rapidly changing, large-magnitude RM values in this region.
 These almost certainly do not represent true RM values associated with these lines of sight.
 In regions around other bright sources, such as Cassiopeia A ($\ell=112\arcdeg$, $b=-2\arcdeg$) and W3 ($\ell=134\arcdeg$, $b=1\arcdeg$), there are instrumental polarization effects arising from complex gain errors in the DRAO ST data, which lead to ring-shaped patterns in the RM maps around these sources.
 We must be careful not to interpret these as true RM gradients.